outdreamer/build-a-cure/docs/example_output/test_cases.md

 		    - glutamate cystein ligase & glutathione reductase
 		    - testosterone
 		    - black cohosh
+		    - blue-green algae
+				- lowers blood pressure
+				- reduce the production of pro-inflammatory cytokines by inhibiting NF-κB pathway in macrophages and splenocytes - Sulfate polysaccharides exhibit immunomodulatory, antitumor, antithrombotic, anticoagulant, anti-mutagenic, anti-inflammatory, antimicrobial, and even antiviral activity
+				- regulation of macrophage function, natural killer cells, and T/B lymphocytes, together with the stimulation of the immune responses of lymphocytes and the activation of the complement system

 				- fucoidan (algaes & seaweeds like mozuku, kombu, bladderwrack, wakame, and hijiki)
 					- inhibits renal fibrosis and glomerular sclerosis by reducing the accumulation of extracellular matrix
 					- reduces the inflammatory response and P-selectin expression
 					- maintains the glomerular basement membrane and glomerular structural integrity
 					- improves glomerular filtration function
 					- protects renal glycosaminoglycans from abnormal degradation

-		- ketoanalogues of essential amino-acids (with nitrogen removed to reduce work for kidneys)

 		- amino acids

+			- possibly helpful to kidney function: branch chain amino acids (isoleucine, leucine, valine), glutamine, arginine
+			- possibly harmful to kidney function: glycine, arginine, methionine
+			- ketoanalogues of essential amino-acids (with nitrogen removed from amino acids, to further reduce work for kidneys)

-			- Essential:
+			- Essential amino acids
 			  - histidine (beans, cauliflower, mushroom)
 			  - isoleucine
 			  - leucine